What is Music Generation?

 Music Generation believes in the musical potential and innate artistry of every child and young person – that it is every child and young person’s right to have the choice of access and the chance to participate as a musical citizen, and that music doesn’t just change lives, it transforms lives.

-Phase 1 of Music Generation is now established in 12 counties in Ireland (Carlow, Clare, Cork City, Laois, Limerick City, Louth, Mayo, Offaly/Westmeath, Sligo, South Dublin and Wicklow), as well as working wtih Donegal Music Education Partnership on a range of projects and initiatives.
+Phase 1 of Music Generation is now established in 11 areas of Ireland (Carlow, Clare, Cork City, Laois, Limerick City, Louth, Mayo, Offaly/Westmeath, Sligo, South Dublin and Wicklow), as well as working wtih Donegal Music Education Partnership on a range of projects and initiatives.

-Phase 2 of the programme will see Music Generation established in a further 10 counties on a phased basis by 2021.
-The new areas will be: Cavan/Monaghan, Dún Laoghaire-Rathdown, Galway City, Galway County, Kilkenny, Leitrim, Roscommon, Waterford and Wexford.
+Phase 2 of the programme is currently underway, seeing Music Generation expand into a further 9 areas by 2021.
+The new areas are: Cavan/Monaghan, Dún Laoghaire-Rathdown, Galway City, Galway County, Kilkenny, Leitrim, Roscommon, Waterford and Wexford.